 As I said there are different recipes for the casunziei (known also with other local names as casonciei, casanzes, csanzöi, but not to confuse with the casoncelli, the typical filled pasta of Bergamo and Brescia provinces, which are completely different), there are with beetroot, with or without potatoes, with red turnip, in the Valle d’Ampezzo area there are some recipes made with the nowadays rare yellow turnip (called cuderao in the local dialect), with Parmigiano or without, with normal ricotta or with seasoned ricotta, with or without poppy seeds.

-I’m gonna show what’s probably the most common recipe, and the poppy seeds add also a nice touch for the eye 🙂 since I’m in Hungary I substituted the ricotta with a local artisanal Orda, which is the local version of the ricotta.
+I’m gonna show what’s probably the most common recipe, and the poppy seeds add also a nice touch for the eye 🙂 since I’m in Hungary I sometimes substitute the ricotta with a local artisanal Orda, which is the local version of the ricotta.

 Let’s see what we need.